Jamie Doran (rugby league): Wigan Warriors

 Whitehaven born Doran made his professional début for Super League club Wigan on 27 June 2014 against local rivals St. Helens.

 Workington Town

 During 2015, Doran was loaned to Workington Town of the Championship and played 27 times for the club before making the move permanent on 11 September 2015, signing a two-year deal.
 He played a further two games for the club that season bringing his total for the season up to 29.
 During the season, Doran scored three tries and also contributed with 2 drop goals.

 In 2017, Doran capped a strong (League 1) season by being voted player of the year 2017.
 In 2018, he played a key role in Workington Town securing a playoff spot at the conclusion of the 2018 season.
 The hard grafting and tough scrum-half, ever present in both attack and defense.

 Whitehaven

 After eight years of notable service to Workington Town their captain Jamie Doran signed for his home-town club Whitehaven after nearly a decade in the professional ranks.

+Workington Town (re-join)

+Doran returned to Workington Town ahead of the 2025 season.